develprr/metamatic-blog/_posts/2021-02-07-create-artificial-intelligence-with-biased-dice.markdown

 there is light at the end of the tunnel.
 There is a path for your Pac-Man mouse to find his way out of the maze!

-## The Core Essence Of Intelligence
+## The Core Essence of Intelligence

 At the end of the day, isn't all intelligence made out of the same matter?
 It's about the will to find a better way to achieve something valuable,